PipedreamHQ/pipedream/docs/docs/data-stores/README.md

 In order to stay within the [data store limits](#data-store-limits), you may need to export the data in your data store to an external service.

-The following Node.js example action will export one batch of data via an HTTP POST request.
+The following Node.js example action will export the data in chunks via an HTTP POST request.
 You may need to adapt the code to your needs.
+Click on [this link](https://pipedream.com/new?h=tch_egfAMv) to create a copy of the workflow in your workspace.

 :::tip
-If the data contained in each key is large, consider lowering the number of `batch_size`.
+If the data contained in each key is large, consider lowering the number of `chunkSize`.
 :::

 - Adjust your [workflow memory and timeout settings](/workflows/settings/) according to the size of the data in your data store.
 Set the memory at 512 MB and timeout to 60 seconds and adjust higher if needed.